 Repentance

-Paul only speaks a very few times about repentance, and that is when he is dealing with sanctification - our walk after we are saved not our justification - to get saved.
-Scripture seems clear; if action/work is not done then repentance was not real.
-If someone, repents and does nothing to show his change of mind does he really repent - did he change his mind?
-I would say no. That is why the work of repentance is not part of the grace gospel for us today b/c we are saved by faith through grace and not of works of any kind.
+Paul only speaks a very few times about repentance, and that is when he is dealing with sanctification - our walk after we are saved, not our justification - how we are saved.
+Scripture seems clear, if action/work is not done then repentance was not real.
+If someone, repents and does nothing to show his change of mind, does he really repent - did he change his mind?
+I would say no. That is why the work of repentance is not part of the grace gospel for us today, b/c we are saved by grace through faith and not of works of any kind.
 Eph 2:8-9.
+Study it for yourself.
+Read every verse that mentions the word repent, and decide for yourself.